-You can eat well and work out regularly, but if your home, workspace, and calendar are an unorganized mess, then your healthy lifestyle foundation is shaky at best.
-Getting organized means cleaning up first, and then setting up a system that will continue to operate.
-Dedicate a day to getting organized and you’ll be amazed how much time you have freed up for your daily goals – like cooking healthy food and getting in your daily workout.
+You can eat well and work out regularly, but if your home, workspace, and calendar are an unorganized mess, then your healthy lifestyle foundation is shaky at best. you can totally get organized in one day, but you need to both tidy up AND create systems to stay organized the same day.
+Dedicate a day to getting organized and you’ll be amazed how much time you have freed up for your daily goals – like cooking yummy low carb food and getting in your daily workout.
 In this post, I’ll teach you my method for getting organized in one day.

 how to get organized in one day